Tag Archives: Mackay Trophy

 Flying Number 2, F-86E 51-2721, Fred Ascani flew a 100-kilometer closed circuit at an average speed of 1,023.04 kilometers per hour (635.69 miles per hour), and set a new Fédération Aéronautique Internationale (FAI) World Record for Speed Over a Closed Circuit of 100 Kilometers.¹

-For his accomplishment, Colonel Ascani was awarded both the Thompson Trophy and the MacKay Trophy.
+For his accomplishment, Colonel Ascani was awarded both the Thompson Trophy and the Mackay Trophy.

 The North American Aviation F-86 was a single-seat, single-engine day fighter designed by Edgar Schmued and the same team at North American that designed the World War II P-51 Mustang fighter.
 The Sabre was the first fighter to incorporate swept wings, which improved flight at high subsonic speed by reducing aerodynamic drag and delaying the onset of compressibility effects.
 The leading edges of the wings and tail surfaces were swept 35° based on captured German technical data and extensive wind tunnel testing.